Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Disk evolution

 The mechanism that provides pressure support within an accretion disk plays a central role in determining its structure and evolution over time.
 In particular, radiation pressure dominated disks \citep{shakura&sunyaev} are known to be thermally and viscously unstable \citep{Piran1978}, and may as a consequence collapse to the gas pressure dominated branch.
 Such a collapse, however, can amplify the embedded magnetic field, potentially leading to a magnetically supported state instead \citep[e.g.,][]{begelman_accretion_2007,jiang_radiation_2025}.
 In order to bracket the uncertainty associated with the disk’s vertical support and angular momentum transport, we consider both possibilities in this work.
 For the gas pressure dominated case we thus have $\nu_g=\alpha c_s H$ with $H=c_s/\Omega$, while for the magnetized case we will instead use the Alfvén speed such that $\nu_\mathrm{mag}=\alpha v_{A}H$ with $H=v_A/\Omega$.
 The gas pressure is

 where $T_c = \tau^{1/4}T_\mathrm{eff}$, with $\tau=\Sigma\kappa_e/2$ the optical depth, $\kappa_e=0.34$ cm$^2$ g$^{-1}$ the Thomson scattering opacity and $k_B$ is Boltzmann's constant.
-In the case of a magnetized disk, we assume that the MRI is suppressed when the Alfvén speed $v_A=\sqrt{P_\mathrm{mag}/\rho}$ exceeds the geometric mean of the Keplerian velocity $v_K=\sqrt{GM_\bullet/R}$ and the gas sound speed $c_{s,g}=\sqrt{P_g/\rho}$ (following \citealt{begelman_accretion_2007}, based on the linear calculations of \citealt{pessah_psaltis_2005}) .
+In the case of a magnetized disk, we assume that the MRI is suppressed when the Alfvén speed $v_A=\sqrt{P_\mathrm{mag}/\rho}$ exceeds the geometric mean of the Keplerian velocity $v_K=\sqrt{GM_\bullet/R}$ and the gas sound speed $c_{s,g}=\sqrt{P_g/\rho}$ (following \citealt{begelman_accretion_2007}, based on the linear calculations of \citealt{pessah_psaltis_2005}).
 This limiting velocity $v_A\sim (v_Kc_{s,g})^{1/2}$ can then be adopted as a measure of the characteristic magnetic pressure, which we can express as

 In this limit, $P_\mathrm{mag}\gg P_g$ such that the magnetic pressure dominates the structure of the disk \citep{begelman_accretion_2007}.
-It is not at all clear that this prescription is the correct one for strongly magnetized disks, but this model provides a useful framework for assessing systematic uncertainties in disk dynamics and emission due to uncertainties in angular momentum transport.
+There is support for this stress prescription in the global radiation simulations of \citet{huang_global_2023} (see, in particular their Fig. 8).
+That being said, the saturation magnetic field strength in MHD accretion disk simulations is also sensitive to the initial field structure (e.g., \citealt{Zhang2026}) so more work is needed to establish the applicability of equation (\ref{eq:Pmag}).
 Given this uncertainty we will also consider a range of $\alpha$ in what follows as well as present some results for fixed $H/R$ rather than an explicit stress model.

 We can express the disk aspect ratio $H/R$ as

 which allows us to rewrite the viscosity $\nu=\alpha(H/R)^2\sqrt{GM_\bullet R}$ in terms of the pressure.
 If we assume that the disk is in local thermal equilibrium with viscous heating balancing cooling the effective temperature is